maartenpaauw/model-states-for-filament-docs/README.md

 ### Code Distribution

-Please note that the licenses for Model states for Filament prohibit the public distribution of its source code.
-Hence, you cannot build and distribute applications using Model states for Filament's source code on open-source platforms.
+Please note that the licenses for Model States for Filament prohibit the public distribution of its source code.
+Hence, you cannot build and distribute applications using Model States for Filament's source code on open-source platforms.

 ### Questions About Licensing?